10Kft/10kft-api/sections/custom-fields.md

 | `user_id` or `project_id` | number | `id` of the associated user or assignable (can be inferred from URL) |
 | `value` | string or array | the actual value |

+:warning: **Note**: Only multi-select custom fields (i.e., those with a `data_type` of `3`) can accept an array as a value in a `POST` request.
+This will create one custom field value record for each value in the array.
+Note that subsequent `POST` requests will overwrite the current values.
+If you wish to append to an array of custom field values associated with a custom field, it is necessary to `POST` the entire array (i.e., the current array values, plus any additions).
+Similarly, if you wish you delete certain values, you must post the desired final values.

 ### Updating Custom Field Values
 ```
 PUT /api/v1/projects/<project_id>/custom_field_values/<id>